Aon cut-e Practice: Decoding the Adaptive scales Tests at Lufthansa, Allianz, and HSBC

 True / false / cannot say format on short passages.
 About 49 items in 12 minutes.
 The 'cannot say' category is where most candidates mess up: if the passage does not explicitly state something, the answer is cannot say, not false.

 Grid-based pattern recognition.
-You identify the rule governing a series of shapes and predict the next one.
-About 40 items in 12 minutes.
+You see six labeled diagrams and must figure out the rule that categorizes them, then assign four unlabeled grids.
+12 diagrams in 12 minutes, about one minute each.
 One of the hardest cut-e modules to prep without deliberate drilling.

 switchChallenge and smartPredict